elastic/rally/docs/metrics.rst

           }
         }

-As you can see we do not only store the metrics name and its value but lots of meta-information.
-This allows you to create lots of different visualizations and reports in Kibana.
+As you can see, we do not only store the metrics name and its value but lots of meta-information.
+This allows you to create different visualizations and reports in Kibana.

 Below we describe each field in more detail.